MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Saturday 12th January 2019

+### Bringer No. 2 - Cuddles for Troubles

+This is normally a very friendly night but I found it a bit weird.
+Maybe what made it so weird was that one of the first acts on was the daughter of a famous politician.
+She wasn't funny.
+But she didn't have to be to keep people interested because she was telling stories about famous people.
+What I found particularly galling was that she didn't obey the rules of the "Bringer" - she didn't stay until the end.
+And she also did about a minute and a half longer than she was supposed to.

+Ah well, I suppose if you're dad's implicated in murdering a million people you're probably not going to "sweat" the small stuff of the etiquette of a bringer night.

+The other thing that slightly bothered me was that there were two female comedians who did stuff that, I thought, was really hostile to men.
+One of them was specifically calling out men my age.
+Part of what bothers me about it is that I'm wondering if when I do jokes about sex, I'm coming across as hostile to women.
+I've theorised that it might be a good idea to "punch up" as a female comedian.
+So it's interesting that when I watched someone do that a couple of times in one night, I didn't like it up me - as Clive Dunn would say.

+One of the jokes that I did like was "I went to therapy, then I did stand-up comedy, which is definitely the right order."
+A lot of people are there to talk about their sexuality.
+I mean. *I'm* there when I'm on stage to talk about my sexuality.
+But I suppose what I'm trying to do is to have put enough work into the writing and the delivery that it gets laughs.

 ### January 9th 2019

 ### Gig Notes - Gig No. 3